What the Bible says about Good Samaritan

 Leviticus 19:18

-18 Do not take revenge or bear a grudge against members of your community, but love your neighbor as yourself; I am the Lord.
+18 You shall not take vengeance, and you shall not keep your anger against the sons of your people, but you shall love your neighbor as yourself; I am Yahweh.

 Love your neighbor as yourself (19:18).
 Such an attitude is illustrated by the covenanted love between David and Jonathan, who loved him “as he loved his own life” (1 Sam.
 18:3, etc.).
 Similar loyal love is described in a treaty between the Hittite king Tudḫaliya IV and Kurunta of Tarḫuntašša.
 Leviticus 19:34 extends the command to love as oneself to the resident alien, who is to be treated like a native citizen.
 Similarly, a Mesopotamian treaty text from Alalakh provides that “[if people of my land] enter your land to preserve themselves from starvation, you must protect them and you must feed them like (citizens of) your land.”